AdobeDocs/experience-manager-64.en/help/assets/using/ux-improvements.md

    ![](assets/view_settings_dialog.png)

-1. Review the thumbnails in the UI.
-They are displayed in the chosen size.
+1. Review the thumbnails that are displayed in the chosen size.

    ![](assets/thumbnails_changed.png)

-The tile in the Card view now displays additional information, such as publication status, and so on.
+The tile in the Card view now displays additional information, such as publication status.

 ![](assets/publish_status.png)

 ## List view improvements {#list-view-improvements}

-In the List view, the first column now displays the file names of assets by default.
-Additional information, such as publication and processing status, locale, and so on are also displayed.
+In the List view, the first column now displays the filenames of assets by default.
+Additional information, such as publication and processing status and locale are also displayed.

 ![](assets/list_view.png)